osg-bosco/docs/docs/BoscoInstall.md

 To uninstall BOSCO:
-   * If you want to remove remote clusters get the list and remove them one by one: <pre class="screen">%UCL_PROMPT% bosco_cluster --list
+1. If you want to remove remote clusters get the list and remove them one by one:

+        $ bosco_cluster --list

-# For each remote cluster
+    For each remote cluster:

-%UCL_PROMPT% bosco_cluster -r %RED%user@cluster_as_spelled_in_list%ENDCOLOR%</pre>
+        $ bosco_cluster -r user@cluster_as_spelled_in_list

-   * Remove the installation directory:  <pre class="screen">%UCL_PROMPT% bosco_uninstall</pre>
+2. Remove the installation directory:

+        $ bosco_uninstall

+!!! note
-%NOTE% Uninstalling BOSCO removes the software but leaves the files in your =.bosco= and =.ssh= directories with all the information about the added clusters and the SSH keys.
+    Uninstalling BOSCO removes the software but leaves the files in your =.bosco= and =.ssh= directories with all the information about the added clusters and the SSH keys.
 Files installed on the remote clusters are not removed either.

 ---## How to Update BOSCO
 If you want to update BOSCO to a new version you have to: